300 seeds $2.25

-This Texas wildflower is terrific for attracting hummingbirds.
+Ipomopsis rubra is a Texas wildflower.
+It's great for attracting hummingbirds.
 The scarlet-red, trumpet-shaped flowers bloom on tall stems in late summer.

-Ipomopsis rubra is a biennial, usually sown in the fall in the south.
-But it blooms the first year from seed if started early, so it can be grown as an annual.
+Ipomopsis rubra is a biennial that is usually sown in the fall in the south.
+It blooms the first year from seed if started early, so it can be grown as an annual in cooler zones.
 It self sows in my zone 5 garden.

-Sowing Ipomopsis Seeds:
+Sowing Ipomopsis rubra Seeds: